dkindel/Podem/README.md

 ###Output
 If the debug flag is set, a lot of information will be output and most will be pretty clear.
 But regardless, the last couple lines will either declare a success or a failure of the PODEM algorithm.
 If there's a failure, a failure message will display.
 If there's a success, a success message will display along with the input the vectors that will cause the fault to be propogated.

-For example, an example successful output would be
+For example, a successful output would be
 ```
 -------------------------------------------------------
 Running PODEM on fault of faulty gate 8 with gate type 8